 Feeding your cat to prevent an upset stomach

-As well as selecting a diet which will support their digestive health, following some simple guidelines on how to feed your cat can also help.
+As well as selecting a diet which will support their digestive health, following some simple guidelines on feeding your cat can also help.

-Avoid any sudden changes in their diet, as this can cause stomach problems; transition your cat to a new food over a week, mixing their old and new food together and gradually increasing the percentage of new food.
+Avoid any sudden changes in their diet, as this can cause stomach problems; transition your cat to a new food over a week, mixing their old and new food together or offering at the same time, and gradually increasing the percentage of new food.

 You can also divide their daily ration of food into several small meals which you place out at different times.
 This helps prevent an upset stomach by alleviating the workload a large meal causes on their digestive system.
 Leave your cat in peace when they are eating; if they're disturbed, they might become stressed and this can generate an upset stomach.

 It's very important, too, to not give your cat leftovers or scraps.
-These can be very fatty, which can encourage an upset stomach, or may even harm them—chocolate, raw eggs and liver can all have damaging effects on your cat's body.
+Extras could result in an upset stomach, or my even harm them – raw eggs, liver, and dairy products can call have damaging effects on your cat’s body and gastrointestinal tract.

-If you're concerned about your cat's digestive health and want to know more about the best ways you can support them, talk with your vet and they'll be happy to advise.
+If you're concerned about your cat's digestive health and want to know more about the best ways you can support them, talk with your vet for advice.